-With Ghanaians: Ghanaians observe many formalities that you will need to pay attention to.
+With Ghanaians: Ghanaians observe many formalities that you will want to pay attention to.
 Be attuned and check with our local representative to ask about proper protocol.
 Always show courtesy and respect to those you meet even on the street and in the marketplace.
-On the whole people are exceptionally easy going and warm.
+On the whole, people are exceptionally easy going and warm.
 It is easy to make contact and new friends.

-While English is the National language, it is not the first language Ghanaians learn (you will be in a region where Ewe is spoken) and many people do not speak English well or even at all.
-Try and learn even some few Ewe words and customs and you will be well rewarded.
-Be aware that even with people who speak English, you are walking into a different culture and some words and even whole ways of communicating are different and it is easy to have misunderstandings.
-For instance, Americans are known to be very direct – saying just what they mean.
-Not necessarily so in Ghana, where people are more apt to say what they think you want to hear and they may expect you will understand what is not said.
-An obvious example of this is TIME; they may set up a time for an appointment and be 45 minutes late or more and think nothing of it.
-They may also seem to embrace an idea and agree to put it into action, then later disregard it blatantly.
+While English is the National language, it is not the first language Ghanaians learn.
+You will be in a region where Ewe is the common language.
+Many people may not speak English well, or even at all.
+You will be well rewarded to try and learn a few Ewe words and customs.
+Be aware that even with people who speak English, you are walking into a different culture.
+Some words and even whole ways of communicating are different.
+It is easy to have misunderstandings.
+For instance, Americans are known to be very direct by saying just what they mean.
+Not necessarily so in Ghana.
+The people here are more apt to say what they think you want to hear, and may expect you will understand what is not said.
+For example, TIME.
+A person may set up a time for an appointment, show up forty-five minutes late or more, and think nothing of it.
+They may also seem to embrace an idea, agree to put it into action, and then later blatantly disregard it.

 Speak slowly and ask your question different ways to make sure you have been well understood.
 People often give you the answer they think you are looking for even when they haven’t understood a word you said.

 By phone: It is helpful to have a (GSM) smartphone that is unlocked so it is able to take a local chip (sim card).